d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 1. In the earliest layers, our network should respond similarly to the same patch, regardless of where it appears in the image.
-This principle is called *translation invariance*.
+This principle is called *translation invariance* (or *translation equivariance*).
 1. The earliest layers of the network should focus on local regions, without regard for the contents of the image in distant regions.
 This is the *locality* principle.
    Eventually, these local representations can be aggregated